If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 We all have to go through it, but the AMAZING thing is that you’ll end up with really powerful connections with the people you choose to keep around.

-You might think that emotionally unloading with your friends over wine and cookies makes you close, or the fact that your buddy held your hair while you puked means something.
+You might think that emotionally unloading with your friends over wine and cookies makes you close or that your buddy holding your hair while you puked means something.

 That’s not what strong friendships are built on.
 Sobriety is going to show what real relationships can look like.